-(1) Centrifuged samples may need to be re-spun to re-concentrate sample at the bottom of the tube after shipping.
-Swirl liquid to re-capture any observable debris from the side of the tube wall.

-- (2) Centrifuge at max speed for 5 minutes.
+- (1) Centrifuged samples may need to be re-spun to re-concentrate sample at the bottom of the tube after shipping.
+Swirl liquid to re-capture any observable debris from the side of the tube wall. - (2) Centrifuge at max speed for 5 minutes.
 This entire procedure can be done in advance, and samples stored at -80 until ready for processing. - (3) Centrifuged samples preserved with alcohol must have the alcohol evaporated away before extracting the samples.
-Prepare laminar flow hood by wiping down the work surface with 10% bleach or DNA away and/or use the UV lamp for 15 minutes. - (4) Remove samples from freezer or ambient storage; note on freezer/storage and sample log (see Exhibits 7-9). - (5) Move samples in tube racks to the laminar flow hood.
+Prepare laminar flow hood by wiping down the work surface with 10% bleach or DNA away and/or use the UV lamp for 15 minutes. - (4) Remove samples from freezer or ambient storage; note on freezer/storage and sample log (see Exhibit 7).

+- (5) Move samples in tube racks to the laminar flow hood.
 Carefully remove tube lids and place in the same order as the samples next to each rack.
 Turn on the air flow and leave the samples to dry until all traces of ethanol or isopropanol smell are gone, because these are both PCR inhibitors.
-Do not let samples sit at room temperature longer than overnight, and never over a weekend.
+Do not let samples sit at room temperature longer than it takes to evaporate the preservative, and never over a weekend.
+If some samples in a case are taking longer than the rest to dry, put dry samples in the freezer, and allow the remaining samples to evaporate until they are dried.
 If working in advance, evaporated samples should be stored at -80 until extraction. - (6) Include a hood negative control sample for each hood containing samples set out to dry.
 There should be at least one hood control for each case, and there can be multiple hood controls for a single case if samples from the same case were placed in multiple hoods.
-Make a negative hood control by placing an empty, sterile centrifuge tube in the racks with the lid removed alongside the field samples. - (7) Positive and negative extraction controls should be added to each eDNA extraction procedure batch. - (1) Before proceeding with extraction, a positive control swab is prepared by pipetting 200 μ l of diluted Silver and Bighead carp cell lines or tissue slurry directly onto a sterile swabs in 1.5-ml MCT.
+Make a negative hood control by placing an empty, sterile centrifuge tube in the racks with the lid removed alongside the field samples. - (7) Positive and negative extraction controls should be added to each eDNA extraction procedure batch. - Before proceeding with extraction, a positive control swab is prepared by pipetting $200~\mu l$ of diluted Silver and Bighead carp cell lines or tissue slurry directly onto a sterile swabs in 1.5-ml MCT.
 Alternative species (e.g. sturgeon or bluegill) may be used as the positive control to reduce risk of sample contamination from carp tissue.
-Alternative species must have PCR primers that do not cross-react with carp DNA.
-A batch of extraction positives can be prepared ahead of time and frozen at -20°C. - Additionally, an extraction negative control sample should be prepared by pipetting 200 ul of sterile lab DI water onto a sterile swab in a 1.5-ml MCT.
-A batch of extraction blanks can be prepared in advance and kept frozen at -20°C - For every extraction batch of filter samples or centrifuged samples processed, conduct DNA extraction (below) on one frozen, sterile extraction negative control and one prepared positive control. - (8) For all samples and cooler, equipment, and extraction controls, follow the DNA extraction protocol detailed below.
+Alternative species must have PCR primers that (1) do not cross-react with carp DNA.
+A batch of extraction positives can be prepared ahead of time and frozen at $-20^{\circ}C$. - Additionally, an extraction negative control sample should be prepared by pipetting 200 ul of sterile lab DI water onto a sterile swab in a 1.5-ml MCT.
+A batch of extraction blanks can be prepared in advance and kept frozen at -20° C - For every extraction batch of filter samples or centrifuged samples processed, conduct DNA extraction (below) on one frozen, sterile extraction negative control and one prepared positive control. - (8) For all samples and cooler, equipment, and extraction controls, follow the DNA extraction protocol detailed below.